wangziblake/ACDiff/README.md

 ## Citation
 If you want to use the code, please cite the following paper:

-Zi Wang et al., Accelerating multidimensional MRI with unified autocalibrated diffusion framework, ***arXiv preprint***, 2026.
+Zi Wang et al., Accelerating multidimensional MRI with unified autocalibrated diffusion framework, ***TBD***, 2026.

 ## Acknowledgement